-For security reasons, we highly recommend updating the router's firmware to the latest version regularly.
-Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the device's malfunction.
+For enhanced security, it is strongly recommended to regularly update your router's firmware to the latest version.
+Avoid downgrading the firmware to a version older than the production release, and refrain from uploading firmware meant for different models, as these actions can lead to device malfunction.